This text is translated into Russian by google automatic human level neural machine.

 Note that in the database Nadv.ru there is no information about the investments in two projects: the project providing for the opening of the development center for children from 1 to 12 years "Smeshariki" in Chukotka, is marked as having begun its activity in September 2017, but without information on the invested funds , the project for the production of disposable cups and covers has a mark of the beginning of activity in December 2017 year, but also without information about the investments.

-Thus, the branch of industrial production (21 project) became the most attractive for investors in the number of projects over the past years in the Far East.
-However, in terms of investment, it is still inferior to the non-ferrous and precious metals sector - four times.
-In the sectors of education, information technology, engineering, real estate and development, catering, fish and aquaculture, only one project has been implemented.
+Thus, the most attractive for investors in terms of the number of projects over the past years in the Far East has become the industry of industrial production (21 projects).
+However, in terms of the volume of investments, it still lags behind the non-ferrous and precious metals industry - four times.
+In the sectors of education, information technology, mechanical engineering, real estate and development, public catering, fish and aquaculture, only one project was implemented.

 TOP-5 INVESTMENTS IN THE FAR EAST